applewoodsmokedham/metagraph/memory-bank/activeContext.md

 ## Active Decisions and Considerations

+### 1. Wallet Integration Approach

+We've adopted a specific approach for wallet integration:

+- Using LaserEyes package for wallet connectivity rather than implementing our own solution
+- Implementing a wallet selection UI that shows all available wallet options
+- Focusing on connection functionality first, with display of wallet information to be handled in specific components as needed
+- Ensuring the wallet provider is only rendered on the client-side to prevent server-side rendering issues
+- Using network mapping to align LaserEyes network types with METHANE network environments

-### 1. Component Structure and Reusability
+### 2. Component Structure and Reusability

 We've adopted a component structure that promotes reusability:

 - Created a template component (`APIForm.jsx`) that can be reused for all API methods
 - Implemented method-specific components that use the template component
+- Created a reusable `WalletConnector` component for wallet functionality
-- Ensured consistent styling and behavior across all method pages
+- Ensured consistent styling and behavior across all components

-### 2. Routing Architecture
+### 3. Routing Architecture

 We've implemented a routing architecture that: